sonatype/nexus-maven-plugins/nexus-staging-maven-plugin/WORKFLOWS.md

 Advanced use case.

-In all cases above, the build still, selected a profile, created and managed a staging repository: it selected profile by matching of by ID, it created staging repository, deployed to it and finally closed it, so it _managed the staging repository lifecycle_.
+In all cases above, the build still, selected a profile, created and managed a staging repository: it selected profile by matching or by user specified ID, it created staging repository, deployed to it and finally closed it, so it _managed the staging repository lifecycle_.
 In this mode, some 3rd party entity invokes the staging repository creation, shares the created repository ID among as many Maven invocations as needed (even on different hosts) but _the plugin does not manage the staging